wizardpb/blog/_posts/2016-07-16-clojure-productivity.md

 categories: Clojure programming
 ---
 I've programmed and built large systems in many different programming languages and systems.
 My graduate thesis was done in C, building on the kernel of Unix Version 7 that came out of Bell Labs in the 1970's.
-When I cam to the US in the early 80's, I worked at the Labs and used C++.
+When I came to the US in the early 80's, I worked at the Labs and used C++.
 In 1991 I took a project at Morgan Stanley, where I was the only C++ programmer on a project built in Smalltalk - and when I saw what Smalltalk could do, it blew my mind.
 I had been struggling with various C++
 IDE's that never really lived up to their promise, and when I saw VisualWorks Smalltalk - I never wanted to do anything else.